AMERICAN

 Complexity extracts a cost.
 Owning and operating bottling networks ties up billions in assets that yield modest returns.
 Rivals that embraced refranchising unlocked capital, expanded margins, and sharpened focus.
 Whether PepsiCo could realize similar gains deserves rigorous analysis, not reflexive defense.

 Capital allocation defines credibility.
 Deploying resources toward innovation and brand investment yields visible growth; reinvestment in fixed infrastructure does not.
-Shareholders are asking which course the board intends to pursue, and by what metrics success will be measured.
+Shareholders are asking which course the board intends to pursue, and by what metrics success will be measured in light of shareholder activism.

 Markets are impatient with ambiguity.
 Uncertainty depresses valuation multiples even when profits remain solid.
-The company that narrates its own evolution keeps control of its destiny; the one that delays invites others to define it.
+The company that narrates its own evolution keeps control of its destiny; the one that delays invites others to define it, especially in the context of Washington Wall Street dynamics.

 Governance thrives on candor.
 Boards earn confidence by engaging critics on substance and publishing progress against clear benchmarks.
 Dialogue behind closed doors may be comfortable, but transparency builds trust.